NKjoep/MooContentAssist/README.md

 This library is based on MooTools.

-MooContentAssist works with: Firefox, Chrome, IE7, IE8.
-Untested with Safari.
+MooContentAssist works with: FireFox, Chrome/Chromium, Safari, IE7/8.

 Features
 ----------